Google Tag Manager with next.js

 In addition, the centralization of all tracking code within the GTM interface makes it easy for anyone with appropriate access to manage and update your tracking setup.
 This eliminates the need to dig into code every time you want to add or modify your tracking parameters.

 Building Next.js applications with Google Tag Manager integration can lead to robust, data-driven applications.
-Having a headless CMS like caisy at the core of your projects can further enhance this experience (learn what a Headless CMS is).
-Caisy, with its powerful GraphQL API and remarkable speed, offers a user-friendly interface for developers to manage content.
+Having a headless CMS like caisy at the core of your projects can further improve this experience (learn what a Headless CMS is).
+Caisy, with its powerful GraphQL API, speedy and user-friendly interface helps developers to build and manage content.

 A scalable multi-tenancy feature, comprehensive Digital Asset Management system and flexible self-service pricing tiers are some of caisy's key offerings.
 These features combined with GTM render a powerful toolkit for creating and managing your Next.js projects.